grantmacken/dorex/README.md

 <!--Short Description -->
 Made to Fork or Clone, this my current working development environment to help me work with OpenResty and eXistdb.
-Both OpenResty and eXistdb are run in containers.
+Both OpenResty and eXistdb run in containers.

-OpenResty is set up as a reverse proxy and gateway A
+OpenResty is set up as a reverse proxy and gateway for the eXist database.